Anil Kumar, PhD | Last updated: Jun 15, 2020

 - Spermatogenesis (sperm production)

-The skin starts to wrinkle, muscle mass and strength reduce, vital body functions erode, and quality of life suffers.
-The most common worries men report in their body about aging include:
+The skin starts to wrinkle, muscle strength reduces, vital body functions erode, and quality of life suffers with aging.
+The most common changes men report in their bodies as signs of aging include:

 - Lower Strength